A Plant-Based Nutrition Prescription for your DSMES Program

 The Physicians Committee for Responsible Medicine

-The American Association of Diabetes Educators is accredited as a provider of
+Specialists is accredited as a provider of nursing continuing professional

-continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
-This program provides 1.5 contact hours of continuing education
+development by the American Nurses Credentialing Center’s Commission on

-The American Association of Diabetes Educators (AM001) is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).
+The Association of Diabetes Care & Education Specialists (AM001) is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).
 CDR Credentialed Practitioners will receive 1.5 Continuing Professional Education units (CPEUs) for completion of this activity/material.
 Continuing Professional Education Provider Accreditation does not constitute endorsement by CDR of a provider, program, or materials.

-American Association of Diabetes Educators is accredited by the Accreditation
+Association of Diabetes Care & Education Specialists is accredited by the Accreditation

 Council for Pharmacy Education as a provider of continuing pharmacy